Mantras, Bhajans and Kirtan

 Kirtan is a devotional practice, usually chanting the words of deities (or many names of the divine) and mantras to open our hearts and to melt into stillness between bhajans.
 Jai Uttal, a leader of Kirtans worldwide for at least 30 thirty years says that, "these ancient chants, contain a transformative power and healing energy.
 By singing these prayers we join a stream of consciousness and devotion that has been flowing for centuries."

-In 2019, I have also been lucky enough to have shared Kirtan on retreat with the Satsang Foundation in Switzerland and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.
+In 2019, I have also been lucky enough to have shared Kirtan on retreat with the Satsang Foundation in Switzerland, at Ecstatic Dance St. Gallen, also in Switzerland and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.

 The seeds of kirtan can be found in Vedic literature, thousands of years old, mentioned in a quote from the Bhagavata Purana, an ancient Indian text: "My dear king, although Kali-yuga is full of faults, there is still one good quality about this age: Simply by chanting the holy name of God, one can become free from material bondage and be promoted to the transcendental kingdom" (12.3.51).
 Kirtan was brought to the masses by Sri Chaitanya (believed to be an incarnation of Krishna), who founded the sankirtana movement.

 Valley Kirtaniyas hold regular gatherings at Annagasse 5 Dornbirn, which are open to all (children included).
 No musical ability or prior experience required, just bring yourself, a cushion to sit on and enjoy!
 We have been starting to share kirtan and mantras at friends' yoga studios as one-off events now too, having been invited twice in 2019 to The Power of Yoga in Hohenems.

 We ask for a donation to cover costs.